fonzerelly/web-engineering/development_process.md

 Definition of Ready

 ??NOTE
-In this document the Scrum-Team defines what has to be done, so that a story can be integrated into a sprint.
+This document is a kind of checklist, the Scrum-Team defines what has to be fullfilled before a story can be integrated into a sprint.
 This can define some rules for a user story and / or what has to be  clearified before the story can be worked on.
 For example you might define here that you only start working on a story when the interface of a depending module is finite.
 It is also a template for the user story.

 ??HORIZONTAL
+### Exercise DoR
+??NOTE
+Now let us what do you think should be part of a user Story?
+* ID
+* Title
+* Who / Role
+* What / Need
+* When / Context
+As a <Role> I <Need> when <Context>
+* Acceptance Criteria
+* Estimation

+??HORIZONTAL
 ## Documents
 Definition of Done

 ??NOTE
-DoD describes what has to be done to finish a User Story.
-Not only the implementation, it can specify that there should be unit tests, integrationt tests, acceptance tests.
+This checklist contains what has to be done to finish a User Story.
+Not only the implementation, it can specify that there should be unit tests, integration tests, acceptance tests or documentation.